eliotlencelot/LinuxJournalRipper/README.md

 # LinuxJournalRipper
 TL;DR : These scripts made for Mac or Linux, can download every old issues of the Linux Journal into PDF.
+Just download yours and run a command like `./LJ-ripper-....sh`.
 (c) eliotlencelot

 ## What is LinuxJournalRipper